AGnias47/tsp-research/ReadMe.md

 * Install dependencies with `pip install -r requirements.txt`
 * Install pyconcorde via `pip install 'pyconcorde @ git+https://github.com/jvkersch/pyconcorde'`
+  * Note that this step can be skipped, as `pyconcorde` can only be installed on Linux.
+If not installed, a No-op class that simply returns the best known cost from a config will be used in place of Concorde

 ### With uv